Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 Because of this, we focus on low-dimensional systems which are easier to visualize and arguably are more helpful in developing intuition.
 In the updated manuscript, we will emphasize that the theory holds under broad, practically relevant conditions.
 1. Specifically, we will add statements that assure that our theory is applicable regardless of the dimensionality of the system and the dimensionality of the invariant manifold.
-1. Furthermore, we will revise Theorem 1, to show that normal hyperbolicity is both **sufficient and necessary** for invariant manifolds to persist.
-See [1]
+1. Furthermore, we will revise Theorem 1, to show that normal hyperbolicity is both **sufficient and necessary** for invariant manifolds to persist, see [1].

 Please also see the shared reply to all reviewers, where we discuss the scope and the limitations of Theorem 1.